The Corporate Tax Planning Law Review: Luxembourg

 - a Luxembourg PE of a company resident in a country having a tax treaty with Luxembourg; or

 - a Luxembourg PE of a company that is resident in a member state of the European Economic Area, other than an EU member state;

 - the parent must hold a direct participation in the share capital of an eligible entity (the eligible entity), namely:

 - a company covered by Article 2 of the PSD; or

-- a non-resident company liable to a tax corresponding to Luxembourg CIT;6 or
+- a non-resident company liable to a tax corresponding to Luxembourg CIT; or

-- at the time the income is made available, the parent company must have held or must commit itself to hold a participation in the eligible entity of at least 10 per cent or an acquisition price of at least €1.2 million for an uninterrupted period of at least 12 months.
-Holding a participation through a tax-transparent entity is deemed to be a direct participation in the proportion of the net assets held in this entity.
+- at the time the income is made available, the parent company must have held, or must commit itself to hold, a participation in the eligible entity of at least 10 per cent or an acquisition price of at least €1.2 million for an uninterrupted period of at least 12 months.
+Holding a participation through a tax-transparent entity is deemed to be a direct participation in the proportion of the net assets held in that entity.

 - a Luxembourg-resident fully taxable company limited by share capital;